klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/klay.md

 caver.rpc.klay.newPendingTransactionFilter([callback])
 ```

-Creates a filter in the node, to receive the information about new pending transactions arrival.
+Creates a filter in the node, to receive the information about new pending transaction arrival.
 To check if the state has changed, call [caver.rpc.klay.getFilterChanges](#caver-rpc-klay-getfilterchanges).

 **Parameters**